unpoly/unpoly/src/unpoly/pages/fragment-placement.md

 ### Interaction origin is considered

+When a target selector matches more than one element, Unpoly will generally update the first match.
-When a link or form updates a fragment, Unpoly will prefer to match fragments in the vicinity of that link or form element.
+However, Unpoly will prefer to match fragments in the vicinity of a clicked link or a submitted form.

 For example, assume we have two links that replace `.card`: